-When a two-hour delay is announced, continue to monitor school closing announcements.
-The delay could be changed to "school is closed."
-As in past years this information will be made available to radio and television stations through a network system set up by the media.
-Notifications will also be sent out to families by email and/or text messages.
+For school closings or when a two-hour delay is announced please monitor school closing announcements.
+The delay could be changed to a school closing.
+As in past years, this information will be made available to radio and television stations through a network system set up by the media.
+Parents should also receive an email or text message from the district.

+Thank you for your cooperation and understanding.
 If you have any questions, please contact the Northwest School District Transportation Department at 825-4600 or the Business Services Office at 923-1000.